It really was supposed to publish the other day...

 I had been submitting writing pieces to contests and publishers in hopes of "making money", but ultimately, we were just barely making it every month.

-We have felt compelled by the spirit that this is to be our home, and not to seek more profitable employment elsewhere, but it is hard to do that (happily) when you see no real way to move forward out of debt, and the options are much more lucrative elsewhere.
+We have felt compelled by the spirit that I am to be in our home, and not to seek more profitable employment elsewhere, but it is hard to do that (happily) when you see no real way to move forward out of debt, and the options are much more lucrative elsewhere.

 So our prayers of late have been specific in asking the Lord to help us accept His will as our own... and we have been diligent in our budgeting and very careful in what we choose to spend.

-Wednesday, P got a call from his boss, asking to meet with him.
+Wednesday, Pat got a call from his boss, asking to meet with him.

-Since P's job is in environmental compliance, and a mistake can mean fines or jail time, he was a little nervous to be called into his bosses' office out of the blue.
+Since Pat's job is in environmental compliance, and a mistake can mean fines or jail time, he was a little nervous to be called into his bosses' office out of the blue.

 Then came the "official looking document" out onto the desk, and his boss cleared his throat.